When/where are the classes and how long are they?

 What is the cost for the cohort course?

-Tuition is $200 per tying pair for 4 weeks of classes (so $200 per month per tying pair for the 3 month module).
+Tuition is $220 per tying pair for 4 weeks of classes (so $200 per month per tying pair for the 3 month module).
 We do not turn anyone away for financial reasons, so if that is inaccessible to you, please feel free to talk to us to work something out.
-Our advanced class is $200 per month (class is twice a month) per tying pair.
+Our intermediate/advanced class on Wednesday evenings is $220 per month per tying pair to attend every week, or $110 to attend twice per month.

 Do I need to apply with a partner?